 Geography is an integral part of history as land use and location are central to why certain historical events happened.
 Many of the tasks our children tackle in history lessons draw upon this understanding.

 Each unit will look at an aspect of art from that era such as Roman pots and Maya tablets.
-This allows children to reflect on how art to help us build a picture about the past.
+This allows children to reflect on how art can help us build a picture about the past.

 Through science each class looks at significant scientists and inventors, this is all linked to the children’s chronological understanding of the past, for example year 6 look at the Victorian inventor Thomas Edison’s invention of the electric light bulb when looking at the electricity unit.